What is a metal detecting pinpointer?

 Cheap metal detector pinpointer

 There is a saying in life….”You get what you pay for!”
-With a pinpointer, that is very true.
+With a pinpointer, that is also very true.
 Be very wary of pinpointers that are pitched at very low prices to try a lure you in.

 They will be cheaply made and very much of an inferior quality to an established brand that has more robust quality control and a reputation to maintain.